celer/fire-ts/README.md

 	<%%variable%>
 ```

-## Capturing and modifying the template
+## Capturing and modifying the template itself

 ```jsp